Datarunt/Tay-Verde-Solutions-Public/docs/projects/ml-studies/index.md

 - **Prediction vs. actual validation**

 This serves as the foundation for adding real ML forecasting later (regression, classification, time-series models).

 ---

+## Top 3 Prediction Targets

+To keep the delivery-risk project simple, interpretable, and aligned with a weekly ingestion pipeline, the model focuses on three core prediction targets:

+### 1. **Delivery Risk Level (Low / Medium / High)**
+- A categorical signal summarizing expected delivery difficulty for the upcoming week.
+- **Examples:**
+  - **Low:**
+    Sunny week, normal market volume, no planned road closures → deliveries run smoothly.
+  - **Medium:**
+    Light rain and moderate wind, plus a minor construction closure on a key route → some delays possible.
+  - **High:**
+    Heavy storms forecast + high AMS market pressure + multiple Bay Area incident reports → high likelihood of late or rerouted deliveries.

+- This is easy for farmers and buyers to understand and works well for dashboards and alerts.

+### 2. **Probability of Delivery Delay (numeric)**
+- A quantitative estimate (0–1 or 0–100%) representing the likelihood of a late or disrupted delivery.
+- **Examples:**
+  - **0.15(15%)** – Mostly clear weather; only minor congestion expected.
+  - **0.42(42%)** – Rain predicted mid-week + increased shipment volume → moderate chance of delays.
+  - **0.78(78%)** – Severe weather incoming + low supply elasticity + multiple Bay Area incidents → strong risk of late deliveries.

+- This enables thresholding, benchmarking, and future ML model calibration.

+### 3. **Weather-Driven Disruption Risk Score**
+- A continuous score derived from NOAA forecasts (precipitation, wind, severe weather counts).
+- - **Examples:**
+  - **0.10** – Light clouds, minimal wind, no precipitation.
+  - **0.55** – 0.5–1 inch of rain expected + 20–30 mph winds.
+  - **0.90** – Multi-day storm system with >2 inches of rainfall, high winds, and NOAA severe weather advisories.

+- Weather is the strongest driver of small-farm delivery disruption, making this a critical feature.

+### Why These Three?
+- **Interpretability** — Farmers and buyers can make fast decisions.
+- **Quantitative insights** — Numeric scores support automation and monitoring.
+- **ML-ready foundation** — These map cleanly to regression/classification models later.
+- **Natural weekly cadence** — Perfect alignment with NOAA, USDA AMS, and Bay Area open-data refresh cycles.

+These three targets strike the right balance between **simplicity**, **actionability**, and **technical depth**, forming the backbone of the delivery-risk forecasting system.

+---